-Located two hours north of Manila, the 22.325 MWp solar plant within the Clark Freeport Zone, Pampanga, Luzon, began site-preparation and construction in September 2015.
-This plant is located within the former Clark Air Base, redeveloped by Clark Electric Distribution Company (CEDC) to become one of Philippines’ leading economic zones.
+Located two hours north of Manila, the 22.326 MWp solar plant within the Clark Freeport Zone, Pampanga, Luzon, began site-preparation and construction in September 2015.
+This plant is located within the former Clark Air Base, redeveloped by Clark Development Company (CDC) to become one of Philippines’ leading economic zones.

-The project is jointly owned by Sindicatum, Armstrong Asset Management and Mabalacat Solar Philippines Inc. and will generate approximately 32,000MWh/year of clean electricity.
-Project Clark has now been successfully constructed and commissioned, and has been operating since March 10, 2016.
+The project is jointly owned by Sindicatum, Armstrong Asset Management and Mabalacat Solar Philippines Inc. and is generating approximately 32,000MWh/year of clean electricity.
+Project Clark has now been successfully constructed and commissioned, and has been operating since March 12, 2016.
 It has also undergone all required inspections and has submitted all required documentation so as to qualify for the Philippine solar Feed-in-Tariff (FIT) regime.

 The plant was formally inaugurated on March 11, 2016 with guests of honor, Bases Conversion Development Authority (BCDA) President Arnel Casanova and CDC President Arthur Tugade.